-What is My Risk Factor for Chronic Venous Disease?
+What is My Risk Factor for Chronic Venous Disease (CVD)?

 Unfortunately, just getting older puts you at higher risk for CVD.
-As the body ages, the stress on the valves of the veins increases, which can prevent your blood from flowing from the lower extremities to the heart.
+As your body ages, the valves in your vein face more stress.
+And that can prevent your blood from flowing out of your feet and legs, back to your heart.

-Gender is also another risk factor: women get CVD more frequently than men.
-Hormone replacement therapy, and hormonal birth control can contribute to the risk of CVD, as can the hormonal changes and physical stress that occurs during pregnancy.
-Genetics are also a risk factor, as people with a family history of varicose veins, deep vein thrombosis (DVT) or other vascular diseases are more likely to develop CVD.
+Gender is another risk factor.
+Because women get CVD more frequently than men.
+Why is that the case?
+Things like hormone replacement therapy, and hormonal birth control can increase your risk.
+And so can pregnancy, because it adds to hormonal changes and physical stress.
+Finally, genetics are a risk factor.
+People with a family history of varicose veins, deep vein thrombosis (DVT) or other vascular diseases are more likely to develop CVD.

 What are the Symptoms of CVD?